mmistakes/minimal-mistakes/_drafts/2018-04-27-clojure-is-the-devil.md

 functions that manipulate data at the boundaries of the system is a useful technique, however each functions 'interface' depends on where it is in the call stack so there is a requirement to define the interfaces to a function.

-Clojure 1.9 provides Spec to help with exactly this problem and before Spec there was Plumatic Schema [TODO - provide references to Spec and Schema].
+Clojure 1.9 provides Spec to help with exactly this problem and before Spec there was Plumatic Schema [[spec](https://clojure.org/guides/spec) and [schema](https://github.com/plumatic/schema)].
 The advantage of both of these libraries is that you can move fast, not specifying the input and output data, to start with and add the detail when the problem is better understood.
 Getting the best (and arguably worst?) of both worlds between static and dynamic typing.

 However, specifying the arguments to every function in detail without a compiler to verify that specification is a very laborious task.
 In addition, in my experience, just like adding tests later, adding Spec/Schema later rarely happens.